flydelabs/flyde/README.md

 - Real-time visual debugger for easy error handling and debugging
 - Integrates with your existing codebase and workflows
 - Supports TypeScript and JavaScript
-- Build custom parts visually, or use custom code
+- Build custom nodes visually, or use custom code
 - Pre-built templates to help you get started quickly
 - Split complex flows into sub-flows for better readability and maintainability
-- A rich standard library of parts for common tasks
+- A rich standard library of nodes for common tasks

 ## Getting Started

 - Install the Flyde extension from the Visual Studio Code marketplace
 - Right-click on a folder in the Explorer and select "Flyde: New Visual Flow"
 - Choose a template and name your flow
-- Start creating your flow by adding parts, connecting them together, and writing code
+- Start creating your flow by adding nodes, connecting them together, and writing code

 ## Use-cases